uwdub/web-dub/_people/template.md

 version: 1

 ################################################################################
 # A people file might exist but lack values for some fields.
-These are 'NA'.
+These are 'TBD'.
 # The only valid value is 'True'.
-A NA field should not be present if 'False'.
+A TBD field should not be present if 'False'.
 ################################################################################
-na_web: true
+tbd_web: true

 ################################################################################
 # Full name listed in the order of last name, first name, middle name(s).